By Mark Boundy

 Purchasing really owns the budget for supplies and equipment used in the purchasing department.
 Period.
 Salespeople who are led to believe purchasing owns a budget are incorrect.
 Sales coaches who let them work under this misconception are damaging careers and losing sales.

 Whenever purchasing makes you believe they own the budget, it’s because they believe your offer has no differentiated value.
-In their mind, there is no need to bother people inside the company with a nonexistent value proposition.
+In their minds, there is no need to bother people inside the company with a nonexistent value proposition.
 In fairness to purchasing, letting a seller of a non-differentiated product/service shouldn’t happen.
 Undue influence, like “whiskey and tickets” shouldn’t shape a commodity purchasing decision.
 If your offer’s only differentiation is courtside seats, that shouldn’t be allowed to shape a decision.

 As your offer’s differentiation diminishes vs. the next viable choice, the need to analyze value diminishes, and the entire buying organization feels safe in delegating the buying decision to purchasing.
 Purchasing doesn’t technically own the budget in these cases, but the organization gives de facto authority to purchasing.
 This only happens, though, when sellers create no value in the customer’s mind.
-These are the kind of sales environment which is about to be conducted by bots, AI, etc.
+These are the kind of sales environment that is about to be conducted by bots, AI, etc.

-I’m Talking to All of the Right People.
+I’m Talking to All of the Right People

 Complex B2B sales methodologies help sales professionals organize their selling efforts among a multi-person buying ecosystem.
 While they’re handy for organizing an approach to an identified set of people, they aren’t that great at identifying all of the appropriate parties.
 Most simply tell you “identify everyone, then use our tool”.